 Field-hunting tip

-Look in volcanic ejecta country — that is the host setting where umbrianite typically forms.
+Look in volcanic ejecta country, the host setting where umbrianite typically forms.
 If you start seeing phlogopite, fluorite, sodalite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.